Bloom-host/BloomDocs/docs/billing/suspensions_and_terminations.md

 The service will be terminated 7 days after the due date if no payment is received.

 :::caution
 If your server is terminated it doesn't necessarily mean that we can't recover your files.
-We keep emergency node backups from where we can get your server files - but act quick, these emergency node backups are automatically rotated (deleted and replaced
+We keep emergency node backups from where we can get your server files - but act quick, these emergency node backups are automatically rotated.
 Contact us to know if we still have a backup of your files.
 If we do, you can order a new server and we can restore your server files to it.
 :::